SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 You can read how to export your iTunes database as xml [here](http://ccm.net/faq/42531-enable-the-sharing-of-itunes-library-xml-with-other-applications).

-You can read how to export your Winamp database as xml [here](http://forums.winamp.com/showthread.php?t=334048) (only step 1 is required.
+You can read how to export your Winamp database as xml [here](http://forums.winamp.com/showthread.php?t=334048) (only step 1 is required).

 ![Media Player Database Scrobbling](https://ibin.co/2ueEB36aAC75.png)